stappersg/ferron-website/src/content/docs/php.md

     - .php
   fcgiTo: unix:///run/php/php8.2-fpm.sock # Replace with the Unix socket URL with actual path to the PHP FastCGI daemon socket.
 ```

+To ensure optimal web server performance and efficiency, it is recommended to use FastCGI instead of CGI, as FastCGI keeps PHP processes running persistently, reducing the overhead of starting a new process for each request, therefore improving response times and resource utilization.